ulfendk/EnergyAssistant/README.md

 It runs in F# and integrates with Home Assistant throgh MQTT (including discovery).

+## Installing

+1. Go to Settings -> Add-ons -> Store for Add-ons
+2. Click the `...` button in the top
+3.

 ## Getting the API key

 1. Visit [carnot.dk](https://www.carnot.dk/profile/create) to create a profile.